Carina Lau: Personal life

-There have long been rumours that Leung and actress Maggie Cheung were romantically involved, ever since they starred together in the film In the Mood for Love (2000), which was a hot topic among media outlets in Greater China due to the trio's fame.
-The alleged feud between Lau and Cheung was put to rest in 2013 when Lau uploaded a photo of them together to social media.
-When asked about the rumored affair, Lau said in a 2016 interview on The Jin Xing Show that "it's just a beautiful story" and she "knows about the affair as much as the public does".
+Rumors have long circulated that Leung and actress Maggie Cheung were romantically involved, particularly following In the Mood for Love (2000), with subsequent speculation about a feud between Lau and Cheung.
+In 2013, Lau appeared to put the rumors to rest by posting a photo of herself with Cheung on social media.
+When asked about the alleged affair in a 2016 interview on The Jin Xing Show, Lau responded, “It’s just a beautiful story,” and added that she “knows about the affair as much as the public does.”